GanddoffChan/st/README.md

 Box draw: nicer graphic lines and blocks characters

 Dynamic cursor colour: swaps the colours of your cursor and the character you're currently on

+Externalpipe: reading and writing st's screen through a pipe

 Font2: allows to add spare font besides default